-Lenders prepare a term sheet which outlines the conditions of the commercial loan and usually are willing to negotiate the terms.
+Lenders prepare a term sheet that outlines the conditions of the commercial loan, and are usually willing to negotiate the terms.
 But, a lot more documents are required than what you would present for a residential mortgage.
 These documents include the:

 Cash flow projections for the property

 Information about your team (property manager, contractor, etc )

 It’s best to get advice from an attorney, insurance broker, and tax or financial planner on the best way to structure and finance your deals, protect your assets from potential lawsuits or loss, and file taxes.

 Avoiding advice could lead to you spending more cash than you should.
 You could even end up with huge losses and a marred reputation!
 It’s better to invest in expert advice rather than pinch pennies trying to figure things out on your own.

 Determine your financial goals and organise your finances so that you’re in a position to take advantage of real estate opportunities.